"The Queen's Real Home"

-Sandringham in England and is the favoured country retreat of Her Majesty The Queen.
+Sandringham in England and was the favoured country retreat of the late Queen.
 The Royal families' Norfolk country residence since 1862 with its sixty acres of glorious gardens, lawns and lakes, dells and glades.
 The house, set in 24 hectares of stunning gardens, is perhaps the most famous stately home in Norfolk and is at the heart of the 8,000-hectare estate, 240 hectares of which make up the woodland and heath of the Country Park, open to the public free of charge every day of the year.

 A Fine Heritage

 The house has been used for over 150 years by four generations of the British Royal Family; most notably it was home to the young Prince Albert (the future King Edward VII).
 Sandringham House has witnessed many historical events and was the location of the deaths of three Kings; King Edward VII in 1901, King George V in 1935 and King George VI in 1952.
 Sandringham House was also the site of the first ever Christmas message given by a British monarch via radio broadcast by King George V in 1932.

 George V, the Queen’s grandfather, described the house as “Dear old Sandringham, the place I love better than anywhere else in the world”, and George VI, the Queen’s father, wrote to his mother “I have always been so happy here and I love the place”.
 Philip has been spending much of his retirement at Wood Farm, a farmhouse in Wolferton nestled in the far reaches of the estate.
 Prince William and Kate also live at Anmer Hall on the estate.